Ilkeston: History and culture

-Ilkeston was probably founded in the 6th century AD, and gets its name from its supposed founder, Elch or Elcha, who was an Anglian chieftain ("Elka's Tun" = Elka's Town).
+Ilkeston was likely founded during the 6th century, and gets its name from its supposed founder Elch or Elcha, who was an Anglian chieftain.
 The town appears as Tilchestune in the Domesday Book of 1086, when it was owned principally by Gilbert de Ghent.
 Gilbert also controlled nearby Shipley, West Hallam and Stanton by Dale.
 Ilkeston was created a borough by Queen Victoria in 1887.

 Ilkeston is one of several places where the distinctive dialect of East Midlands English is extensively spoken.
 Ilkeston is referred to as 'Ilson' in this dialect.
 Generally the name is pronounced with three syllables, Ilkisstun, not Ilk's tun.

 The American Adventure, a large theme park which closed in 2007, was located on the outskirts of Ilkeston on the former Woodside Colliery adjoining Shipley Country Park.

-The NatWest Hole Ilkeston, an architectural tourist attraction outside the Bath Street branch of NatWest bank gained much media interest when Tripadvisor decided to suspend reviews in February 2020.
+NatWest's Ilkeston branch gained much media interest when a hole in a neighbouring wall received an influx of reviews on Tripadvisor, causing them to suspend reviews in February 2020.